 set up rflink to respond to 433MHz devices and then integrate them with Home Assistant

 see also: 433MHz smarter letterbox

 how to set up RFlink so that it will read your RF sensors

-The easiest ready-to-roll device to integrate 433MHz RF devices with your smart home kit is the Sonoff RF Bridge.
+The easiest ready-to-roll device to integrate 433MHz RF devices with smart home kit is the Sonoff RF Bridge.
 For example, I used it to sense when a door contact sensor reacts.
 I have 433MHz RF door bell buttons which I use to switch the room lights.
 In both cases a sensor transmits a wireless RF pulse which is picked up by a Sonoff RF Bridge.
 The bridge relays an MQTT message to Home Assistant.
 And then you can do anything.

 But those may be lucky examples of compatibility.
 The Sonoff RF Bridge doesn’t respond to or control a lot of RF devices.
-You’d need to modify the Bridge (really hard) and install OpenMQTTGateway on it to give it that capability (really hard – I couldn’t find step-by-step instructions).
-And you’d still find devices that the bridge didn’t respond to.
-I stumbled upon RFlink – an alternative that is capable of recognising Oregon Scientific, HomeEasy and Friedland RF devices – and switching them too.
+You’d need to modify the Bridge (really hard) and install OpenMQTTGateway on the bridge to give it that capability (really hard as I couldn’t find step-by-step instructions).
+And then you’d still find devices that the bridge didn’t respond to.
+Luckily I stumbled upon RFlink – an alternative that is capable of recognising Oregon Scientific, HomeEasy and Friedland RF devices – and switching them too.
 Setting up my Rflink project took ages because the instructions are all over the place.
-My page seeks to put them on one place.
+The rest of this page seeks to put them in one place.

 what you need

 - A Raspberry Pi running Home Assistant

 - An RF transmitter and RF receiver and some wires (as below = under £5).
 Or you can buy a kit from Nodo webshop

 - A tiny bit of soldering skill to attach the aerials